You're Undead to Me: Reviews

-"You're Undead to Me" received mixed reviews.
+"You're Undead to Me" received generally positive reviews.

 Matt Richenthal and Steve Marsi from TV Fanatic gave good reviews to the episode saying: "Another Thursday night, another great episode of The Vampire Diaries" and "The Vampire Diaries never disappoints.
 Least of all tonight" respectively.

 Popsugar of Buzzsugar gave a good review to the episode saying that the show has become a reason to stay home on Thursday nights.
 "It seems like we've reached a pretty big climax in the show: Damon has just asserted himself as a pretty evil villain, while Elena had that oh-so-important realization of every young vampire's love interest: The Epiphany."

 Josie Kafka of Doux Reviews gave a mixed review to the episode rating it with 2.5/4 and stating: "This was one of those transition episodes, building up towards Stefan’s big reveal to Elena, building up to some resolution between Damon and Caroline, building up the Logan angle.
 It’s always hard to know what to say about these episodes."

 Lucia from Heroine TV gave a good review saying that she loved the episode and can't wait for next week.
 "Previously, all hell broke loose, but that was nothing compared to this week.
 Damon escaped from his basement prison, Elena figured out that her boyfriend is a blood-sucking fiend, Bonnie almost killed people with her mind, Uncle Zach is dead, and Damon possibly killed Vicki.
 Also, there were several references to the Salvatore brothers’ Italian heritage."

 Robin Franson Pruter from Forced Viewing rated the episode with 2/4 saying that it was bland.
 "The fifth episode of the series is a necessary but not particularly interesting one. [...]
 There’s nothing glaringly wrong with the episode.
 There’s just nothing special, nothing outstanding, nothing to excite the viewer.
 The episode is strangely flat.
 It features both big and small story developments, but nothing comes off as momentous or engaging."